iashmita97/DSAbasics/README.md

 # DSAbasics
 1.Find Largest Element in an array
-2.check if the array is sorted or not
+2.Check if the array is sorted or not
+3.Remove duplicates from an array